 The Admission Process

 Parents often start this process with lots of questions about where to start and how to understand their child relative to the typical Carroll student.
 In short, we require a recent (within the last 18 months) neuropsychological evaluation that includes the WISC-IV and measures of academic achievement.
 In most cases, we also require a recent speech and language evaluation.
 In addition to these two critical pieces, we will need a completed application submitted on-line as well as the required release forms before we review a given student’s application.
+We strongly encourage families to submit all materials electronically.

 1. Do you have an educational and/or neuropsychological evaluation for your child?